fancifulland2718/taichi-forge/docs/forge/native_algorithms.en.md

 member views, and root-dense-place dense fields with `i32/u32/i64/u64/f32/f64`. `metric_reduce`-style APIs support the same input forms for `f32/f64`; Vulkan currently exposes only the `f32` metric fast path.
+For `max_abs_delta`, dense fields can be compared directly with same-shaped plain ndarrays or `StructNdarray` scalar member views; this uses the backend native mixed-storage path and does not stage through host memory.

 ```python
 workspace = ti.algorithms.CheckWorkspace(max_items=n)